m13/contingencyplan.online/README.md

-# My Contingency Plan B

 ![Safety box](planb.png)

 ## Description

-**Get ready yourself for emergencies with your beloved family**.
+Get ready yourself for emergencies considering your beloved family.
 Use this tool to prepare yourself by considering an exhaustive list of threads and establish a fallback plan for each one.
 Then decide what information should be shared with who by when.

 Humans are unable to think clearly under pressure.
 Quick decisions are not best decisions and, in the worst case, you might not be able to take any decision.
 Additionally, humans often don't feel comfortable sharing some sensitive topics openly, so conversations got delayed until it's too late.